cheat-sheets/game-theory-cheat-sheet/README.md

 is a subgame perfect equilibrium iff no player can profitably deviate from his strategy at a single stage and maintain his strategy everywhere else.

+**Grim Trigger**
-**Grim Trigger** - play some set of strategies with higher payoff than NE, if anyone deviates then play NE forever.
+  - Play some strategy profile with higher payoff than NE
+  - If anyone deviates then play NE forever.

+The strategy profile where everyone plays grim trigger is a subgame perfect equilibrium.

 **Tit-for-Tat** - a strategy in the infinitely repeated prisoner's dilemma:
   - Begin by cooperating
   - For all future periods, copy opponent's strategy from the previous period.

-Both players playing tit-for-tat is not subgame perfect.
+The strategy profile where everyone plays tit-for-tat is not a subgame perfect equilibrium.

 #### The Folk theorem
   - Take a Nash equilibrium from the stage game